ooni/ooni.org/content/post/cuba-referendum.md

 On 24th February 2019, Cubans voted on a new constitution for the first time in decades.

-But a few hours before the referendum, independent news outlet Tremenda Nota [reported](https://twitter.com/TremendaNota_cu/status/1099465370585518080?s=19)that their [website](https://www.tremendanota.com/) got blocked in Cuba.
+But a few hours before the referendum, independent news outlet Tremenda Nota [reported](https://twitter.com/TremendaNota_cu/status/1099465370585518080?s=19) that their [website](https://www.tremendanota.com/) got blocked in Cuba.

 In this post, we share [OONI network measurement data](https://explorer.ooni.io/country/CU) that confirms the blocking of tremendanota.com, as well as the blocking of several other independent media websites during the referendum.